tacyarg/bybit/README.md

 ## Interface

-Methods privided by the client.
+Methods provided by the client.

 ### listOrders